Updated April 18, 2023

 - In Passive Mode: The Client initiates the Data connection by sending the data, and the server listens.

 Moving further, we will learn how to install the FTP Server Software Application on a Computer machine with a Linux Operating System.
 Here, we will use “VSFTPD”, which is an FTP server for Unix-like systems, it is Licensed under GNU General Public License and supports IPv6 and SSL.
 It also supports FTPS, which is the extended community of FTP with security.
 VSFTPD stands for “Very Secure File Transfer Protocol Daemon” VSFTPD is a default FTP Server for Unix Based Operating Systems like Linux Ubuntu, Fedora, CentOS, and RHEL distributions.

 Recommended: Before beginning with the installation process for any tool/software application in any Unix based system, it is recommended to fire an update command.

-Further Process: To simple explain, we will now execute a simple “apt-get install” query to install the VSFTPD application, then we will move on editing the .conf file with configuration settings and then finally we’ll start the VSFTPD server.
+Further Process: To simply explain, we will now execute a simple “apt-get install” query to install the VSFTPD application, then we will move on to editing the .conf file with configuration settings and then finally we’ll start the VSFTPD server.

 Steps to Install the VSFTPD Application